-(All amount in thousands, except for share and per share data, unless otherwise stated)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (All amount in thousands, except for share and per share data, unless otherwise stated)

-Recently adopted accounting pronouncements (continued)
+Recently issued accounting pronouncements not yet adopted (continued)

 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows: Restricted Cash (Topic 230).
 The ASU requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 The standard should be applied to each period presented using a retrospective transition method.
 The adoption of this standard did not have a material impact on the consolidated financial statements, but resulted in restricted cash being included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the consolidated statements of cash flows.